CS3219-AY2526Sem1/cs3219-ay2526s1-project-g02/DOCKER_FIX_FINAL.md

 ```
 **Purpose**:
 - Establishes npm workspace structure
-- Downloads initial dependencies
+- Downloads ALL dependencies for all workspaces (common + services)
 - Creates workspace symlinks

-**What it does NOT do**:
+**What it DOES do**:
-- Install all service dependencies reliably
+- Install all service dependencies (@nestjs/config, etc.)
-- Build any packages
+- Install all common dependencies
+- Set up proper workspace linkage

 ### Step 2: Build Common
 ```bash